heyarviind/parul-uni/content/course/diploma-in-bakery-and-patisserie.md

 coverImage: "ba_photograpgy_banner.jpg"

 aboutTitle: "About DIPLOMA IN BAKERY AND PATISSERIET"
 aboutDescription: "This is a comprehensive bakery and patisserie programme that teaches all aspects of baking and confectionery through substantial hands-on instruction and in-class lectures.
-A great option for anyone looking to create a career in this ever-growing field or who wants to start their own business.
-Skills and knowledge are developed through practical experience.
+A great option for anyone looking to create a career in this ever-growing field or who wants to start their own business Skills and knowledge are developed through practical experience.
 A chance for students to experience hands-on learning at varying levels of effort and responsibility.
 Understanding the importance of excellent customer service quality, server-guest relationships, and ethics.
 Designed to give the student "real world" experience in the hospitality industry."
 features:
 - icon: ""
   title: "Executive Chef"